emilohlund-git/FIT-Website/README.md

 * The project includes Font Awesome for, well, icons.

 ## Testing
-Testing for this project involved a whole lot of clicking around and checking so that everything is responsive and working as intended.
+Testing for this project was basically just me clicking around and checking so that everything is responsive and working as intended.

 ## Deployment

 ## Credits
-[Codepen](https://codepen.io/peruvianidol/pen/NLMvqO) for the progressbar
+[Codepen](https://codepen.io/peruvianidol/pen/NLMvqO) for the progressbar [Youtube API](https://imelgrat.me/javascript/youtube-iframe-api-javascript/) for controlling the embedded YouTube video

 ### Content